Anjuman-i Taraqqi-i Urdu: Pakistan

-Anjuman in Pakistan is known as Anjuman-i Taraqqi-i Urdu (Pakistan) – (انجُمن ترقی اردو (پاکستان.
+Anjuman in Pakistan is known as Anjuman-i Taraqqi-i Urdu (Pakistan) – (انجُمنِ ترقیِ اردو (پاکستان.

 Abdul Haq, the Anjuman's secretary and one of its pioneering members, shifted to Pakistan in 1947 following its independence.
 The Anjuman played a decisive role in the Pakistan Movement.
 The office of Anjuman's Pakistani chapter was established in Karachi in 1948.
-The same year, a fortnightly and later monthly Urdu magazine is known as Qaumi Zaban was launched by Anjuman which continues to remain in publication today.
+The same year, a fortnightly and later monthly Urdu magazine known as Qaumi Zaban was launched by Anjuman which continues to remain in publication today.
 For some time, Anjuman also published Urdu magazines focusing on the subjects of economics, politics, history, and science.
 As the Anjuman's secretary, Abdul Haq played an instrumental role in the establishment of Karachi's Urdu College in 1949, with Urdu as the medium of instruction.
 After Abdul Haq's death in 1961, poet Jamiluddin Aali succeeded him as the Anjuman's secretary.
 Aali maintained a great interest in the affairs of the Urdu College, and during his tenure, the college attained university status – becoming the Federal Urdu University in 2002.
 Aali handed over his office to Fatema Hassan in 2014.

 Membership of the organization was re-opened after 50 years on the occasion of the 53rd death anniversary of Abdul Haq.
 Anjuman currently operates a library and has released over 600 publications in Urdu on different topics to date.
 The organization publishes journals and books and supports research and creative work in Urdu linguistics and literature.